Tools

 Platform

-LibreOffice Draw is available for download on Windows, Linux, and macOS, ensuring a wide reach across different user bases.
-As a desktop application, it provides offline capability, which could be advantageous in environments without consistent internet access.
+LibreOffice Draw is available for Windows, Linux, and macOS, ensuring wide accessibility across different devices and operating systems.
+As a desktop application, it provides offline functionality, making it suitable for environments without consistent internet access.

 A Detailed Comparison Chart of the Top 10 Microsoft Visio Alternatives